 Purpose

-To establish content-neutral parameters of time, place, and manner for the diverse forms of free expression.
+To establish content-neutral parameters of time, place, and manner for the diverse forms of free expression on the Clackamas Community College locations.

 Statement

 The College reserves the right to manage the time, place, and manner of expression to fulfill the educational purpose of the College.
 Upholding this interest means that the College defines the use of campus-controlled spaces, establishes the time spaces are used for a particular purpose, and designates the types of allowable activities in specific spaces.
 This regulation ensures the College values and respects the rights of students, employees, and guests to share their views and choose what perspectives they engage with in areas beyond instructional settings.